JamieWei21/cse15l-lab-reports/Lab-report2.md

 ![image](https://github.com/JamieWei21/cse15l-lab-reports/blob/main/Example3-Lab2.PNG)

-After running the code and starting up the server lost, this is the result after searching up
+After running the code and starting up the server lost, this is the result after searching up http://localhost:2314/add?s=apple.
+Also our arraylist will add everything after the equal sign which is apple.

 ![image](https://github.com/JamieWei21/cse15l-lab-reports/blob/main/Example1-%20Lab2.PNG)

+This is the second screenshot which is a result after searching up http://localhost:2314/add?s=pineapple.
+Our Arraylist now adds everything after the equal sign which is pineapple.

 ![image](https://github.com/JamieWei21/cse15l-lab-reports/blob/main/Example4-Lab2.PNG)

+This is the result after searching up http://localhost:2314/search?s=app.
+This will go through the Arraylist and see which contains the word app in the word.
+Then it returns the array containing the word.